horofy/.github/profile/README.md

 **Productivity**
 - **TaskMate**: Task management app for organized task tracking, prioritization, and deadlines.
-- **ToDo**: Intuitive to-do list for managing daily tasks and goals.
+- **Todoly**: Intuitive to-do list for managing daily tasks and goals.
 - **Clocky**: Time-tracking tool for productivity insights and time management.
 - **Desto**: Collaborative roadmap tool for project visualization and tracking.